osrf-migration/swarm-wiki/Tutorial #2 - Swarm communication API.md

 # Simple communication among agents #

+**TODO: After pull request #6 is merged, replace this download with `wget` calls to the appropriate place in the repo.**

 Download the [swarm_comms_tutorial.tgz](https://bitbucket.org/osrf/swarm/downloads/swarm_comms_tutorial.tgz) file in your HOME directory and extract it:

         tar xvfz ~/swarm_comms_tutorial.tgz